axtar/14-digits-nixie-calculator/README.md

 -	custom keycap legends and colors
 -	15 math operations - the functionality can be extended by adding a second level of functions
 -	5 memory operations
--	RTC with battery
+-	RTC with battery backup
 -	clock mode
 -	stopwatch mode
+-	timer mode
 -	ESP32 based controller board
 -	PIR, GPS and temperature sensor module
--	12V DC input voltage
+-	works with a standard DC 12V/2A regulated power supply (wall wart)
 -	no network connection is needed (all the settings are adjusted using the keyboard)
 -	3D printed case
 -	open-source firmware